cosimwue/cosimwue.github.io/_posts/2019-11-01-publications.markdown

 ---
 Publications on conflict simulation by the members of the group:

 - Wintjes, J and Pielström, S (in preparation).
-S La Pluie de Balles – Invasion Scare as Conflict Simulation.
+La Pluie de Balles – Invasion Scare as Conflict Simulation.

 - Wintjes J (2019).
 Das Kriegsspiel des Wilhelm von Tschischwitz. *GIDS Analysis 3*, Hamburg: Budrich.